phpearth/docs/articles/php-version-usage/index.md

 about unsupported EOL PHP versions visit
 [PHP.net unsupported branches](http://php.net/eol.php).

+PHP 5.6.0 currently has active support, but that will expire in december 2017.

 ## PHP version requirements in open source

 Having wide availability of the software is important for open source projects.